Login

 • Promote equality of opportunity and anti-discriminatory practice.
 We provide early intervention for those children who require additional support;

-• Work in partnership with parents and within the wider context;
+• Foster collaborative partnerships with parents and the wider community;

 • Provide an enabling, secure and safe learning environment indoors and out (both physical and emotional).
 Children are then able to use their natural desire to explore and learn, supported by the practitioners.